 Journey through the remarkable story of America’s founding and gain a deeper understanding of the diverse people and ideals that gave birth to the nation.
-Located just steps away from Independence Hall, the Museum of the American Revolution serves as a portal to the region’s many Revolutionary sites, sparking interest, providing context, and encouraging exploration.
+Located just steps away from Independence Hall, the Museum serves as a portal to the region’s many Revolutionary sites, sparking interest, providing context, and encouraging exploration.

 Begin your visit with a viewing of the Washington’s War Tent film and come face-to-face with General Washington’s original headquarters tent.
 For many students, this is their first encounter with a historical artifact–and we can truly say that Washington once slept here!
 The accompanying film details Washington’s leadership throughout the war and reveals the surprising history of the object itself.